Updated February 2026

 GlobalBlock is a new unified domain blocking service offered by the Brand Safety Alliance.
 As part of their mission, the alliance aims to, “…develop products and services that allow brand owners to protect their online identity,” thereby giving brand owners the “unprecedented ability to protect [their] intellectual property.”

-Brand owners may select from two levels of domain blocking:
+Brand owners may select from the following levels of domain blocking:

 How Does GlobalBlock Benefit Corporate Domain Portfolio Management?